If you have not been paid the amount you were expecting, talk to your employer first to check what’s happened. It gives your employer the chance to:

 What happens if you’re overpaid

-Your employer has the right to deduct money from your pay if they previously overpaid you by mistake.
+Your employer has the right to claim back money if they’ve overpaid you.
+They should contact you as soon as they’re aware of the mistake.

-If it’s a simple overpayment for a week or month, they should speak to you and let you know they’re going to deduct it from your next pay.
-You could also agree to pay it back another way, for example by bank transfer.
+If it’s a simple overpayment included in weekly or monthly pay, they’ll normally deduct it from your next pay.
+You could also agree to pay the money back a different way, for example by bank transfer.

 - be flexible and fair claiming the money back

-- agree a repayment plan with you in writing
+- agree a repayment plan with you if needed

-- didn't know you were being overpaid and will struggle to pay the money back
+- believed you were being paid the correct amount and will struggle to pay the money back

 How far back you can claim